How Much Can You Make as a Healthcare Analyst?

 Becoming a Certified Healthcare Analyst

-Not to be confused with healthcare analytics certification programs, advanced certifications that come after mastering the subject, such as becoming a Certified Health Data Analyst (CHDA), are a useful way to have a higher salary.
+Not to be confused with healthcare analytics certification programs, advanced certifications that come after mastering the subject, such as becoming a Certified Health Data Analyst (CHDA), are a useful way to have a higher salary5.

 Become a Healthcare Analyst with Alliant

 At Alliant International University, you can receive your Master of Science in Healthcare Analytics in as little as one year, graduating with work experience and feeling prepared for your CDHA exam.
-Becoming a healthcare data analyst is a career choice you can feel confident in—contact Alliant today to learn how to get started.
+Becoming a healthcare data analyst is a career choice you can feel confident in—contact with Alliant today to learn how to get started.